The best independent guide to Tavira

 Note: The weather is suitable for spending time on the beach from May until the end of September

-The Ilha de Tavira is a sandbar island that has a 10km long sandy shoreline, which stretches from Tavira in the north-east to Fuseta in the south-west.
-The beaches on the Ilha de Tavira are idyllic; surrounded by sand dunes and beach foliage and are without any unsightly tourist developments such as hotels or ugly apartments.
-The Ilha de Tavira is only 2km from Tavira, but is separated by the Gilão River and waterways of the Ria de Formosa.
+The Ilha de Tavira has a 10km long sandy shoreline that extends from Tavira in the north-east to Fuseta in the south-west.
+The beaches on the Ilha de Tavira are idyllic, with soft golden sands, calm seawaters and are protected from any ugly tourist development by the Parque Natural da Ria Formosa.

-There are three accesses points onto the Ilha de Tavira from the mainland (two ferry routes and one footbridge), and this gives rise to the three beaches, which are ultimately very similar.
-The three beaches on the Ilha de Tavira are; the Praia de Tavira (ferry from central Tavira), the Praia da Terra Estreita (ferry from village of Santa Luzia) and the Praia do Barril (footbridge from village of Pedras D’el Rei).
+There are three access points onto the Ilha de Tavira from the mainland (two ferry routes and one footbridge), and this gives rise to the three beaches on the island.

-There are a handful of small beaches that are within the Parque Natural da Ria Formosa, such as the Praia dos Tesos (GPS 37.118905, -7.622432).
-These beaches are fine for sunbathing or walking along but tend to have mud below the water level, so are not great for swimming.
+There are a handful of small beaches that within the waterways of Parque Natural da Ria Formosa, such as the Praia dos Tesos.
+These beaches are fine for sunbathing but tend to have mud below the water level, so they are not great for swimming or bathing.

 The Praia de Tavira is the closest beach to Tavira, being at the north-eastern edge of the Ilha de Tavira and is served by a regular ferry service from the town.
 As the Praia de Tavira is the nearest beach to Tavira, it also tends to be the most popular.

 The Praia de Tavira is a wonderful beach, and the majority of visitors will be happy to spend most of their holiday visiting this one beach.
 Behind the beach, there is a summertime community which, includes a campsite, cafes and shops.
-All of the facilities are low-key, but it does provide options for lunch, drinks or delicious sweet Portuguese cakes!
+All of the facilities are low-key, but it does provide options for lunch, drinks and snacks.

 Related articles: The Praia de Tavira Beach.

 The Praia do Barril is our favourite beach of the Tavira region.
-Along with golden sands and clean waters, the beach provides an insight into the heritage of the region and is the setting for the Cemitério das Âncoras, a truly unique sight of the Algarve.
+Along with golden sands and clear waters, the beach provides an insight into the fishing heritage of the region and is the setting for the Cemitério das Âncoras, a truly unique sight of the Algarve.

 Barril was a small fishing community that specialised in Bluefin Tuna fishing, but was abandoned in the 1960s when fish stocks were depleted.
 Today, the small dwellings used by the fishermen have been converted into a selection of cafes, shops and beach huts.
 The hundreds of anchors used for the complex tuna fishing nets have been aligned in the sand dunes as a rusting memorial to this former livelihood.